EvaKlyn/music-library/thematic sets/README.md

 - /aerofuture*: jungle and dnb tracks with a futuristic bent.
 - /chiprock*: guitar-heavy chiptune stuff.
+- /raidboss: good music for fighting one big bad dude.
+- /traveller*: music for classic (or modern, or whatever) traveller.
 - /wolves*: for use with Luke Gearing's *Wolves Upon The Coast*.
-- /traveller*: music for classic (or modern, or whatever) traveller.

 *: Also available on Bandcamp if you want to support me and get lossless versions.